tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_T91MT.md

 Wireless
 --------

-Wireless works as described in the Beginners Guide with the 2.6.33 kernel.
+Wireless works as described in the Beginners' guide with the 2.6.33 kernel.
 Unencrypted, WEP, WPA-PSK and WPA2 connections are confirmed working.